dotnet/AspNetCore.Docs/aspnetcore/mvc/views/working-with-forms.md

 ## The Form Action Tag Helper

-The Form Action Tag Helper enables you to control where a form submits its data.
+The Form Action Tag Helper controls where a form submits its data.
 It binds to [\<input>](https://www.w3.org/wiki/HTML/Elements/input) elements of type `image` and [\<button>](https://www.w3.org/wiki/HTML/Elements/button) elements.
 The Form Action Tag Helper enables the usage of several [AnchorTagHelper](xref:mvc/views/tag-helpers/builtin-th/anchor-tag-helper) `asp-` attributes to control what `formaction` link is generated for the corresponding element.

 Supported [AnchorTagHelper](xref:mvc/views/tag-helpers/builtin-th/anchor-tag-helper) attributes to control the value of `formaction`: